elucash/provisioning/README.md

 export IM_CONFIGURATION=production
 ```

-It is highly recommended to create your own single copy-paste command installation with customization.
+It is highly recommended to create your own single-line wrapper command installation with customization.